-VEAD PATTERN OF VISITS BLOCK PRACTICE YEAR TEACHING REQUIREMENTS FOCUS OF PRACTICE Assessment 6- point scale + reflective evaluation exercise If possible teach 4 weeks in Foundation/KS1 and 3 weeks with KS2 however we appreciate that schools may not be able to accommodate this split.
+YEAR PATTERN OF VISITS TEACHING REQUIREMENTS BLOCK PRACTICE FOCUS OF PRACTICE Later years subsume the continuing development of competences identified in earlier years Assessment 7- point scale + reflective evaluation exercise If possible, teach 4 weeks in Foundation/KS1 and 3 weeks with KS2 however we appreciate that schools may not be able to accommodate this split.
 First week: Observation for first 3 days and begin teaching thereafter.
 Ideally teach two lessons per day All students should: Maintain an electronic file with daily lesson notes and weekly evaluation documents.
+Share and discuss this file with the classroom teacher(s) on a regular basis.
 Complete your competence reflection, signposting to evidence within your file for each required competence.
-Plan and deliver 2 lessons a day One of these lessons might be a reading group each day as directed.
+Aim to teach every Area of Learning within each phase of the placement block.
+Plan and deliver 2 lessons a day.
+One of these lessons might be a reading group each day as directed.
 Develop competence in pedagogy: presenting, questioning, instructing, explaining, communicating.
 Develop competence in matching the level of work to age and ability Follow the teacher's advice about assessment techniques.
 Reflect on practice and planning.
 When in school, students are required to act as classroom assistants when not teaching.
+Share and discuss aspects of practice with the classroom teacher on a regular basis.
 RE Certificate: Year 1 Students in Year 1 who are also taking the RE Certificate will be placed in a Catholic Maintained school for part of their block placements.
-Additionally they will do an extra three weeks in a Catholic Maintained school beginning on Monday 27th May You should plan lessons for any/all RE lessons taught in your Maintained school and upload these to a separate folder in your online file You should also have a folder for evidence of engagement with the Catholic ethos of the school.
+Additionally, they will do an extra three weeks in a Catholic Maintained school beginning on Monday 26th May You should plan lessons for any/all RE lessons taught in your Maintained school and upload these to a separate folder in your online file You should also have a folder for evidence of engagement with the Catholic ethos of the school.
 What can be used as evidence will be explained in classes.
-These folders will be assessed during your separate RE visit which will take place during your summer placement (May 27th - June 14th).
-SECOND Assessment 6- point scale + reflective Semester 2: 1 week observation visit - FD/KS1/2 Block Teaching: 4 weeks KS2 and 3 weeks in KS1 All students should: Maintain an electronic placement file locally on your laptop, iPad or computer that contains your medium-term planners, daily lesson planners, daily post lesson reviews and some examples of assessment and resources.
-Complete your competence reflection signposting to evidence within your file for each required competence.
+These folders will be assessed during your separate RE visit which will take place during your summer placement (May 26th - June 13th).